Template-driven forms with form arrays in Angular

 method.

-An array would be a little bit easier here, but since template-driven forms don’t play nice with arrays we have to translate an array to an object and the other way around.
+An array would be a little bit easier here, but since template-driven forms don’t play nice with arrays we have to

-Let’s start with the deletePhoneNumber()
+Let’s start with the addPhonenumber()

 method.
 We will use Object.values

-to get all the values from our phonenumbers object and create a new array
+to get all the values from our

 value.
-This gives us a brand new array with the newly added phonenumber in it:
+This gives us a brand-new array with the

-public addPhonenumber(): void {
+protected addPhonenumber(): void {

 // Create new array with all the old phonenumbers and new one